Therapy for Therapists

 Common Reasons Therapists Seek Therapy

-Holding other people’s pain and trauma over time can take a real emotional toll.
+Burnout and compassion fatigue.
+Holding other people's pain and trauma over time takes a real toll.
+Sometimes the well just runs dry.

-Many therapists who reach out are also navigating the transition into parenthood — including fertility journeys, pregnancy, postpartum adjustment, and the complex emotional terrain of raising children while holding space for others professionally.
-When you spend your days supporting families and caregivers, it can feel especially vulnerable to need support in your own family life.
-Therapy can be a place where those overlapping identities — therapist, partner, parent, caregiver — all get room to be explored with care.
+Life transitions.
+Many therapists reach out while navigating the transition into parenthood — fertility journeys, pregnancy, postpartum, the tender complexity of raising children while holding space for others professionally.
+When you spend your days supporting families, it can feel especially vulnerable to need that support in your own life.
+There's room for all of it here.

 Frequently Asked Questions